-Vaccines are available to prevent pneumococcal pneumonia and the flu.
+Vaccines are available to prevent pneumonia caused by pneumococcal bacteria or the flu virus, or influenza.
 Vaccines can't prevent all cases of infection.
-However, compared to people who don't get vaccinated, those who do and still get pneumonia tend to have:
+However, compared to people who don't get vaccinated, those who are vaccinated and still get pneumonia tend to have:

 - Pneumonia that doesn't last as long